 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Whether you’re considering buying a vacation home now or in the future, there are steps you can take to make the process more seamless.
+Whether you’re considering buying a vacation home now or it’s still on your wish list for the future, there are steps you can take to make the process more seamless.

 As with any home purchase, buying in a new area requires serious thought and preparation.

 Step 1: Decide how you’ll use the vacation home